National Public Charging Standards (NPCS)

 LTA and EDB, which co-chair the Electro-Mobility Singapore (EMS) taskforce, announced that Type 2 AC and Combo-2 DC charging systems would be adopted as the National Public Charging Standards (NPCS).

-A nationwide electric vehicle (EV) charging standard TR25:2016 has been established for the EV charging system in Singapore.
-TR25:2016 specifies mandatory safety technical requirements for EV charging systems.
-Under the Technical Reference 25 (TR25), it is mandatory for charging service operators to provide Type 2 Alternating Current (AC) (slow charging) and/or Combo 2 (DC) (fast charging) chargers at their public charging stations.
+A nationwide electric vehicle (EV) charging standard TR25:2016 has been established for the EV charging system standard in Singapore.
+TR25:2016 specifies mandatory safety technical requirements for EV charging stations.
+Under the Technical Reference 25 (TR25), it is mandatory for charging service operators to provide Type 2 Alternating Current (AC) (slow charging) and/or Combo 2 (DC) (fast charging) chargers at their public EV charging stations.

 Requirements for Installation and Maintenance of EV Charger